Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tags.md

 There are some built-in example that you can find on [our example page]({{< docsref "/examples/tags" >}})

 {{< callout warning >}}
-You shouldn't mix the different tags versions in the same region, since they look the same and have different behaviors.
+You shouldn't mix the different tags versions in the same area, since they look the same and have different behaviors.
 {{< /callout >}}

 ### Informative